 There are many ways to prepare yourself for teaching English grammar.
 Here are some ideas:

-Take online writing and rhetoric courses (not specific to TEFL/TESOL).
-Due to the pandemic, many MOOCs are open to the public that otherwise would not be.
-Harvard is currently offering one about rhetoric and grammar, and you can simply use a search engine to find options that are available for free or very low cost.
+- Take online writing and rhetoric courses (not specific to TEFL/TESOL).
+Many MOOCs are open to the public; for example, Harvard is currently offering one about rhetoric and grammar.
+You can simply use a search engine to find options that are available for free or very low cost.